-- Several Steam users have reported that they were greeted with a failed to load web page error.
+- Steam is a rock-solid platform, but errors do happen, and several users have reported that they were greeted with a failed to load web page error.

-To help you out, we have a list of fixes for you, so let’s get to it, shall we?
+To help you out, we have a list of solutions for you, so let’s get to it, shall we?

 - Restart your Steam client